 Central and South Delta Fish Passage and Entrainment

 The south Delta intake facilities include the SWP and CVP south Delta export facilities; local agency intakes, including Contra Costa Water District intakes; and agricultural intakes.
 Contra Costa Water District intakes include fish screens.
 However, many agricultural intakes throughout the Delta do not include fish screens.
 Water flow patterns in the south Delta are influenced by water diversion actions and operations, seasonal temporary barriers, and tides and river inflows to the Delta (Kimmerer and Nobriga 2008).
 Water from the San Joaquin River mainly moves downstream through the head of Old River and through the channels of the Old and Middle rivers and Grant Line and Fabian-Bell Canals toward the CVP and SWP south Delta intake facilities.
 Conversely, when water to the north of the diversion points for the two facilities moves southward (upstream), the net flow is negative (toward) the export facilities.
 When the temporary rock barriers are installed from April through November to protect water quality and stage elevation for local diverters, internal reverse circulation is created within the channels isolated by the barriers from other portions of the south Delta.
 These conditions are most pronounced during late spring through fall when San Joaquin River inflows are low and water diversion rates are typically high.
 Drier hydrologic years also reduce the frequency of net downstream flows in the south Delta and mainstem San Joaquin River.
-While Delta flows are tidal and naturally reverse twice daily, Delta diversions can create net reverse flows, which may draw (entrain) fish toward CVP and SWP south Delta export facilities (Arthur et al. 1996; Kimmerer et al. 2008; Grimaldo et al. 2009).
+While Delta flows are tidal and naturally reverse twice daily, Delta diversions create net reverse flows, which may draw (entrain) fish toward CVP and SWP south Delta export facilities (Arthur et al. 1996; Kimmerer et al. 2008; Grimaldo et al. 2009).

 A portion of fish that enter the Jones Pumping Plant approach channel and the Clifton Court Forebay are salvaged at screening and fish salvage facilities, transported downstream by trucks, and released.
 The National Marine Fisheries Service (NMFS 2009) estimated that the direct loss of fish from the screening and salvage process is in the range of 65% to 83.5% for fish from the point they enter the Clifton Court Forebay or encounter the trash racks at the CVP facilities.
 In addition, mark-recapture experiments indicate that most fish are probably subject to predation prior to reaching the fish salvage facilities (e.g., in the Clifton Court Forebay) (Gingras 1997; Clark et al. 2009; Castillo et al. 2012).
-Fish entrainment and salvage are of particular concern during dry years when the distributions of young striped bass, delta smelt, longfin smelt, and other migratory fish species may shift closer to the CVP facilities (Stevens et al. 1985; Sommer et al. 1997).
+Fish entrainment and salvage are of particular concern during Dry Water Years when the distributions of young striped bass, delta smelt, longfin smelt, and other migratory fish species may shift closer to the CVP facilities (Stevens et al. 1985; Sommer et al. 1997).

-Salvage estimates reflect the number of fish entrained by project exports, but these numbers alone do not account for other sources of mortality related to the export facilities.
+Salvage estimates reflect the number of fish entrained by CVP exports, but these numbers alone do not account for other sources of mortality related to the export facilities.
 These numbers do not include pre-screen losses that occur in the waterways leading to the diversion facilities, which may in some cases reduce the number of salvageable fish (Gingras 1997; Clark et al. 2009; Castillo et al. 2012).
 Pre-screen losses are reported to account for most delta smelt mortality (Castillo et al. 2012).
 In addition, larval fish are not salvaged because they cannot be diverted from the export facilities by existing fish screens.
 The number of fish salvaged also does not include losses of fish that pass through the louvers intended to guide fish into the fish collection facilities or the losses during collection, handling, transport, and release back into the Delta.